zhaojh10010/m3u8-offline-downloader/README.md

 Notify that this project uses `/home/ffmpeg/video` as the video files' log path, you can modify it in `app.js` as you wish.

-After you resovled the environment, just run
+After you sovled the environment, just run
 ```
 npm start
 or